SushritPasupuleti/nvidia-containers/README.md

 Running Containers with GPU Passthrough for ML/AI workloads.

+What's here?

+- `Dockerfiles` to test for GPU support with PyTorch and HuggingFace Transformers.

 > Most commands used are setup in the [Makefile](./Makefile) for convenience.

 ## Prerequisites